Unlike everyone else, we make our black zirconium rings entirely in-house.

 In the case of zirconium, the natural oxidation is invisible and actually protects the metal, making it extremely resistant to the elements.

-When zirconium is heated in a furnace, this oxidation rate increases dramatically and the metal reacts to produce a much thicker oxide layer.
+When zirconium is heated in a quartz tube furnace, this oxidation rate increases exponentially and the metal reacts to produce a much thicker oxide layer.

 This oxide layer is called zirconium dioxide and is black in colour.
 Zirconium dioxide is also ceramic in nature, black zirconium rings don't feel like metal.